jewnix/conf23/agenda_07/README.md

 ### Log output

 Example of debug logs when using `deployerPushThreads = auto`.
-As you can see, in this case we have three SHC Members, and it creates a worker for each of them.
+As you can see, in this case we have three SHC Members, and it creates a worker for each one of them.

 ```
 06-06-2023 12:48:52.471 +0000 DEBUG ConfReplication [308 AppsDeployDataProviderExecutorWorker-2] - sendDeployableAppsImpl target=https://192.168.48.106:8089, serverName=sh2